chfw/alg4_robert_kevin_in_py/README.rst

-Un-official programs in Python for Algorithms, 4th Edition
+Un-official example codes in Python for Algorithms, 4th Edition
 ================================================================================

 It is made for the readers with Python background, who read the following